YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 ### 2.2.
 The list page
 The list page presents part or the whole content of a database by the means of UI controls - dynamic html table, forms etc.
-In the context of the issue-tracker's parley the "listing" is the ui list of control/(s) you get by using the following URL format:
+In the context of the qto's parley the "listing" is the ui list of control/(s) you get by using the following URL format:

     http://<<web-host>>:<<web-port>>/<<proj-db-name>>/list/<<item>>?as&<<ui-type>>&<<listing-params>>

 #### 2.2.1.
 Listing url syntax
 The common listing syntax components are as follows:
-- web-host is the web-host the issue-tracker's web instances is accessible from
+- web-host is the web-host the qto's web instances is accessible from
 - web-port - the web port the instance is accessible from
-- proj-db-name is the name of the database of your project ( as the issue-tracker supports multiple projects , with multiple databases ... )
+- proj-db-name is the name of the database of your project ( as the qto supports multiple projects , with multiple databases ... )
 - list - is the name of the action to perform
 - item is the name of the item which ui controls you want to list ( could be issues,problems,questions, etc.
 - ?&lt;&lt;params&gt;&gt; the additional url parameters used to control the look and behavior of the listing action, should the url params be omitted the full content of the item table with default ui look and behavior are displayed.